 Thinking of buying a NAS?

-QNAP, Synology, Thecus and Drobo – Over fourteen Comprehensive years relationship culminating in our expertise of understanding all the NAS products, and skillfully combining performance, reliability and features to ensure our NAS experts are always at hand to help our customers optimize their storage needs.
+QNAP, Synology, QSAN and TerraMaster – Over fourteen Comprehensive years relationship culminating in our expertise of understanding all the NAS products, and skillfully combining performance, reliability and features to ensure our NAS experts are always at hand to help our customers optimize their storage needs.

 At SimplyNAS we balance performance, reliability and compatibility to ensure customers get optimized NAS based disk solutions that perfectly match their Storage needs.
 All our pre-configured NAS systems are evenly balanced in the areas that really matter.

 Call our NAS experts today at 407-960-4690

 What is NASBIT?

 NASBIT© is a Licensed trademark of SimplyNAS.
 The acronym stands for Network Attached Storage Burn in Testing.
 This term is used to describe the process of testing new Network Attached Storage (NAS) hardware and firmware for faults before putting it to use in a live environment.
 This is done by running 'Stress testing' software for a stipulated period of time often 24 to 48 hours, but longer if needed.

 When we receive an order for a NAS system pre-installed with disk drives it's prepared and configured with RAID followed by burn testing to ensure the entire system undergoes a thorough examination thus ensuring the server passes all tests to the highest standards set by us.
 Should the system hardware or any associated components fail at any point of the testing cycle the system is pulled and returned back as faulty our relevant vendor partner, the process seems simple but setting it up is far from easy.